 - Email a Letter of Certification (no more than 90 days old) documenting your licensing in a reciprocal state

-- If you’re from Wisconsin, you must also complete the 13-hour Wisconsin to Minnesota Reciprocal Pre-Licensing course and pass the state portion of the exam.
+- If you are from Wisconsin, you must also complete the 13-hour Wisconsin to Minnesota Reciprocal Pre-Licensing course and pass the state portion of the exam

 Nevada

-Nevada has agreements with Arizona, Delaware, Illinois, Iowa, Louisiana, Oklahoma, Texas, Washington, Colorado, Idaho, Indiana, Kentucky, Minnesota, South Carolina, Utah, and West Virginia.
-Requirements for applicants of these states include:
+Nevada has agreements with Arizona, Delaware, Illinois, Iowa, Louisiana, Oklahoma, Texas, Washington, Colorado, Idaho, Indiana, Kentucky, Minnesota, South Carolina, Utah, and West Virginia (Nevada Real Estate Division).
+Requirements as of 2026:

 - Proof of education and license experience